 development of mine plan which safeguards the water supply catchment

 no coal washery or associated reject disposal issues

 enhanced strategies for subsidence and environmental management

 Benefits to the community will include economic stimulation with over 1100 direct and indirect jobs created during construction and over 850 direct and indirect jobs created in the region during operations.
+The project will seek to maximise local employment (including a target of 10% Indigenous employment) and procurement of goods and services from local and regional businesses where practicable.
 The Wallarah 2 Community Foundation will also continue to operate, with an expansion of the program to create more opportunities for vocational training and community support.